List of domino games: Bingo

+bingo = 14 pts, trump-double = 28 pts, trump-non-doubles and other non-trump-doubles = sum of all pips, 6-4 and 3-0 =10 pts each.

 Double Fives

 This trick-taking game can be played by two or three players with a double-five set (obtained from a double-six set by removing the seven tiles showing a 6) or by four players with a full double-six set.

 After shuffling, each player draws 8 tiles (four-player variant: 6 tiles).

 The first player can play any tile from their hand.
 Each of the other players adds another tile to the trick; if possible it must have one value in common with the lead tile.

 Among those tiles for which the higher value is the same as the higher value of the lead tile, the one with the highest pip count takes the trick.
 Each four in a trick scores one point for the player who takes it.

 Fishing games

 Concentration

 This adaptation of the Concentration card game is generally played by two players.
 The tiles are placed face down on the table, shuffled and then arranged in a simple rectangular grid.

 The goal is to collect the largest number of pairs of tiles.
 With double-six dominoes, pairs consist of any two tiles whose pips sum to 12.
 For example, the three-five and the zero-four form a pair.
 In some variations, doubles can only form pairs with other doubles so that the double-two, for example, can only be paired with the double-four but this presents a problem with the double-three being unpairable.

 Players, in turn, try to collect pairs by turning over and exposing the faces of two tiles from the grid.
 If the four values of the two sum to 12, the player takes the two tiles, scores a point (in some rules a point for each tile taken), and plays again.
 If the tally is any other number, the bones are turned face down again and the player's turn is over.

-Pips Unlimited — an online domino variant that awards points during play based on endpoint totals and applies specific rules for doubles.

 The first player to accumulate 50 (or 100) points wins the series.